Steven Dale Ahern: Roy Ames and Dean Corll

 Following the death and public exposure of child murderer Dean Corll in August 1973, Ahern sent a letter to police explaining that male child pornography was a large industry in Houston.
 He wrote that Corll was involved in the scene and that he could point to some of Corll's victims in the magazines 7 Up #1, Bonanza #2, Gayboy #3–6, Hot Rods #3, and More Than 7 Inches #4.
 He also claimed that Corll had connections to Roy Ames, a prolific child pornographer active in Houston, and that Ames had accessed boys through Corll.
 (Note: Houston Police later noted that Ames' contact information was found on a card in Corll's wallet, but did not confirm any further connection.)
 Ahern told police that in 1971, after putting an ad in The Advocate for pornographic modeling, he was flown out to Houston by Ames.
 There, he claimed to have been invited by the two to a sex party at Corll's home.
 Two of Corll's victims, brothers Donald and Jerry Waldrop, were alleged by their father to have been in the company of Ames.
 Additionally, Ahern estimated that Ames had produced 90% of child pornography in the Houston area and 30% circulating throughout the country.
 After Houston PD investigators spoke with Ahern, they did not look further into the possibility of a link between Ames and Corll, though they were convinced that there was a "good possibility" Corll victim William Lawrence was in Hot Rods #3.

 In February 1975, Houston police discovered a warehouse full of pornographic films and photographs of underage boys, eleven of whom appeared to be known victims of Corll.
 This discovery led to the arrest of the warehouse's owner, Roy Ames.
 Despite this, Houston police declined to look further into an Ames–Corll connection, stating that the families of Corll's victims had "suffered enough".

 Later life and death

 Throughout the 1970s and 1980s, Ahern would frequently send readers' letters to newspapers such as the Los Angeles Times.
 His writings often discussed societal issues from a conservative angle and included praise for Richard Nixon.

-Ahern died at age 65 on June 23, 2011, in Woodland Hills, Los Angeles.
+Ahern died on a bike path at the age of 65 on June 23, 2011, in Woodland Hills, Los Angeles.
+His cause of death was listed as coronary artery disease with methamphetamine use and hypertrophic heart disease as contributing factors.